dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 ## Logging in Blazor WebAssembly apps

-Not every feature of [ASP.NET Core logging](xref:fundamentals/logging/index) is available in a Blazor WebAssembly app.
+Not every feature of [ASP.NET Core logging](xref:fundamentals/logging/index) is supported in Blazor WebAssembly apps.
 For example, Blazor WebAssembly apps don't have access to the client's file system or network, so writing logs to the client's physical or network storage isn't possible.
 When using a third-party logging service designed to work with single-page apps (SPAs), follow the service's security guidance.
 Keep in mind that every piece of data, including keys or secrets stored in the Blazor WebAssembly app are ***insecure*** and can be easily discovered by malicious users.

 Depending on the framework version and logging features, logging implementations may require adding the namespace for <xref:Microsoft.Extensions.Logging?displayProperty=fullName> to `Program.cs`: